Row of solar panels

 3. Inverter issues

-The job of a solar inverter is to convert the direct current (DC) electricity that solar panels create to alternating current (AC) in order for it to be used in the home.
-Without this conversion, the electricity created by the solar panels is effectively useless.
+Solar inverters are designed to convert direct current (DC) electricity from solar panels to alternating current (AC) that home appliances consume.
+Without undergoing this conversion process electricity created from solar panels is practically useless.

 4. Micro cracks